Roof warranty

 Do I need to register my roof warranty?

-Many roof warranties require the homeowner to register the warranty with the manufacturer within a certain timeframe, such as 30 days of installation, in order for the coverage to be valid.
+Yes, most roof warranties require the homeowner to register the warranty with the manufacturer in order to activate the coverage.
+This should be done shortly after the roof installation is complete.

 Connect with certified professionals in your area